dinoshunter/transantiago-client/README.md

 # Transantiago api

-No oficial api for query data from Transantiago, powered by [Bluebird][1] promises.
+No oficial api for query data from [Transantiago](http://www.transantiago.cl/) and get closest buses to bus stop.

 # Install
 ```sh